 \section{Abstract}

-We consider here the category of diffeological vector pseudo-bundles, and study a possible extension of classical differential geometric tools on finite dimensional vector bundles, namely, the group of automorphisms, the frame bundle, the stace of connection 1-forms and the space of covariant drivatives.
+We consider here the category of diffeological vector pseudo-bundles, and study a possible extension of classical differential geometric tools on finite dimensional vector bundles, namely, the group of automorphisms, the frame bundle, the space of connection 1-forms and the space of covariant derivatives.
 Substential distinctions are highlighted in this generalized framework, among which the non-isomorphism between connection 1-forms and covariant derivatives.
-Applications not only include finite dimensional examples wit singularities, but also infinite dimensional vector bundles whom base is not a smooth manifold with atlas, puching the definitions over the classical framework of infinite dimensional geometry.
+Applications not only include finite dimensional examples with singularities, but also infinite dimensional vector bundles.

 12pt \textit{Keywords:} diffeological spaces, vector pseudo-bundles, automorphisms, differential operators, connexions.

 \textit{MSC (2020): 58A05, 53C15 }